Pot For Money Tree(Pachira Aquatica): Pot Size, Type Of Pot & More!

-Money tree prefers to stay in just the right size pot where its root can hold on the soil but still have enough space to expand its roots.
-A terracotta pot or ceramic pots are the best ones for money trees to allow adequate air exchange.
+Money tree prefers to stay in just the right-sized pot where their roots can hold on to the soil but still have enough space to expand their roots.
+Terracotta or ceramic pots are the best for money trees to allow adequate air exchange.
 Make sure the pot has drainage holes in it.

-When it comes to choosing the ideal pot for your money tree, you should mainly consider the size of the pot as the primary factor because it can make a lot of difference and have various effects on your plant’s health.
+When choosing the ideal pot for your money tree, you should mainly consider the size of the pot as the primary factor because it can make a lot of difference and have various effects on your plant’s health.

-If you plant your money tree in the wrong pot, it will develop stunted growth or overwatering problems.
-Other problems can include pest infestation, root rot, or simply a root-bound money tree.
+If you plant your money tree in the wrong pot size, it will develop stunted growth or overwatering problems.
+Other problems include pest infestation, root rot, or a root-bound money tree.

 If you use a small pot, the plant will run out of nutrition fast, and its growth will become restricted.
-In contrast, a larger pot will hold too much water that can lead to overwatering.
+In contrast, a larger pot will hold too much water, which can lead to overwatering.

 In this article, we will discuss the problems of using the incorrect-sized pot and what would be the ideal spot for your money tree.